 - Paternity may provide a child inheritance to a father’s assets and benefits.

 If you were not married and are seeking parenting time or legal decision making/custody rights to your child, or if you are trying to secure child support payments, it may be essential to work through the legal paternity test process with the guidance of an experienced paternity lawyer or child custody attorney in Phoenix.
-Contact the Bishop Law Office today for a consultation to learn your rights and what to expect.
+Contact the Bishop, Del Vecchio & Beeks Law Office, P.C. today for a consultation to learn your rights and what to expect.